 Learning About Substance Use During and After Pregnancy

-Substance use means drinking alcohol, using drugs, smoking, or vaping.
+Substance use means drinking alcohol, using cannabis, tobacco or nicotine or other drugs.
 It can also include the misuse of prescription or over-the-counter medicines.
 It's safest not to use substances if you are planning to become pregnant, are pregnant, or are breastfeeding.
-Using them can cause problems during and after pregnancy.
+Using them can cause problems before, during and after pregnancy.

-If you can, bring someone with you to your doctor or midwife visits.
-This could be a friend or a doula.
+If you can, bring someone you trust with you to your doctor or midwife visits.
+This could be your partner, a friend or a doula.
 They can help you talk to your doctor or midwife.

 What problems can substance use cause?